Oxen-AI/BitNet-1.58-Instruct/README.md

 We have some internal use cases at [Oxen.ai](https://oxen.ai) for a fast and local LLM.
 BitNet 1.58 seem like an interesting direction.
 We will open source our models, data, and code as we go.

-This is work done was originally done for the [Arxiv Dive community](https://oxen.ai/community) and more info on BitNets can be found on our [blog post](https://www.oxen.ai/blog/arxiv-dives-bitnet-1-58).
+This is work done was originally done for the [arXiv dive community](https://oxen.ai/community) and more info on BitNets can be found on our [blog post](https://www.oxen.ai/blog/arxiv-dives-bitnet-1-58).

 ## Inference

 There is a simple script to prompt given a system message.
 You can give it a base llm or fine tuned llm.

-### Base Model
+### Run Base Model

 ```bash
 python scripts/prompt.py -m 1bitLLM/bitnet_b1_58-large
 ```

-### Fine Tuned Model
+### Run Fine-Tuned Model

 ```bash
 oxen download ox/BitNet models/bitnet_b1_58-large-instruct-100k